DarlingtonAlban/U.S-Health-Insurance-Analysis/README.md

 ### Recommendations

 Based on the analysis, i advice the following action:
-- smokers should spend health insurance more seriously as they are pron to health issues.
+- smokers should take their health insurance more seriously as they are pron to health issues.
-- couples with children should prioritise the health of their children.
+- couples with children should prioritise the health of their children by spending more on health insurance.

 ### Limitation
 i had to remove all zero values of the charges column because they would have affected the accuracy of my conclusion from the analysis.